 - 1. Make an empty directory to contain the build tree, and cd into it. - 2.
-To build a GDB stub ROM image, enter the command: - \$ ecosconfig new mbx stubs - 3.
-Enter the commands:
+To build a GDB stub ROM image, enter the command:

+'''

+$ ecosconfig new mbx stubs

+'''

 4. When the build completes, the image files can be found in the bin/ subdirectory of the install tree.
 GDB stub ROM images have the prefix "gdb_module".